Huygens–Fresnel principle: Mathematical expression of the principle

 where S describes the surface of the sphere, and s is the distance between Q and P.

 Fresnel used a zone construction method to find approximate values of K for the different zones, which enabled him to make predictions that were in agreement with experimental results.
 The integral theorem of Kirchhoff includes the basic idea of Huygens–Fresnel principle.
 Kirchhoff showed that in many cases, the theorem can be approximated to a simpler form that is equivalent to the formation of Fresnel's formulation.

 For an aperture illumination consisting of a single expanding spherical wave, if the radius of the curvature of the wave is sufficiently large, Kirchhoff gave the following expression for K(χ):

 K has a maximum value at χ = 0 as in the Huygens–Fresnel principle; however, K is not equal to zero at χ = π/2, but at χ = π.

-Above derivation of K(χ) assumed that the diffracting aperture is illuminated by a single spherical wave with a sufficiently large radius of curvature.
+The above derivation of K(χ) assumed that the diffracting aperture is illuminated by a single spherical wave with a sufficiently large radius of curvature.
 However, the principle holds for more general illuminations.
 An arbitrary illumination can be decomposed into a collection of point sources, and the linearity of the wave equation can be invoked to apply the principle to each point source individually.
 K(χ) can be generally expressed as:

 In this case, K satisfies the conditions stated above (maximum value at χ = 0 and zero at χ = π/2).